Supporting partner with multiple chronic conditions. Tips from a supportive husband.

 It affected both of us psychologically, as we had limited time for ourselves as a couple.

 One affected partner usually seems to receive more support than the one who provides care.
-If that’s the case, how supporting a partner with multiple chronic conditions impact the spousal caregiver?
+If that’s the case, how does supporting a partner with multiple chronic conditions impact the spousal caregiver?

 Here’s the answer: